canhtvee/react-native-toolkit/readme.md

-## This branch is dedicated for the documentation of engineering progress
+## This branch is dedicated to reinforce the methodology of engineering progress

+Checkout the [develop](https://github.com/canhtvee/react-native-toolkit/tree/develop) branch for latest update

 [Philosophy of Design](#philosophy-of-design)